moogah/react_redux_apollo_testing/README.md

 If we're dilligently testing each component and we fully understand how props are getting passed around, `shallow()` is a great and simple way to be sure each component behaves as it should in isolation.

 This approach breaks down when we're trying to use more complex architechures and don't yet understand how they wire everything together.
-Enzyme is a great tool for exploring these environments, so let's start digging deeper.
+Instead of constantly waiting for a browser to update, we can continue using Enzyme to explore these new and complicated environments, so let's dig deeper.

 # ReactReduxComponent
 In the previous examples we assigned properties to a react component when and where we wrote their tags, _ie:_